A Message from the REACH Director

 Fri Fri Feb 2026 All Day Registration through SoftDocs is now open for students interested in joining the 2026 REACH Badge cohort.
 The program is open to any undergraduate or graduate student currently enrolled in or who has previously completed PHIL 2320, THEO 3345 or IPGC 6125.
 Participation is free, limited to 20 students and recommended for students anticipating December 2026 graduation since the badge is currently offered only once per year.Check out the event flyer!Learn more about REACH Badge.

-Academic Wed Wed Mar 2026 4:30 PM St. Francis Hall Dr. Mariele Courtois of Benedictine College will present “AI in Catholic Healthcare and Healthcare Education: Its Risks and Benefits” as part of the Bioethics Lecture Series for the 2026 REACH Badge program.This event counts toward the lecture requirement for students pursuing the REACH Badge, which is open to undergraduate and graduate students who have completed or are enrolled in PHIL 2320, THEO 3345 or IPGC 6125.
-The REACH Badge program is designed to strengthen ethical knowledge, build confidence in addressing clinical ethical issues and improve clinical reasoning skills.
-Participation is open to all students regardless of religious background.Check out the event flyer!Learn more about REACH Badge.
+Academic Wed Wed Mar 2026 6:30 PM St. Francis Hall Dr. Mariele Courtois is an Assistant Professor of Moral Theology and Director of the Center for Technology and Human Dignity at Benedictine College in Atchison, Kansas.
+She will give two presentations as part of the Spring 2026 Bioethics Lecture Series at FranU.
+Both events are open to the public and will be accompanied by a light reception.On Wednesday, March 18, from 6:30-7:45pm, Dr. Courtois will present on "AI in Catholic Healthcare and Healthcare Education: Its Risks and Benefits."
+Please RSVP here.This event also counts toward the lecture requirement for FranU students pursuing the REACH Badge, which is open to undergraduate and graduate students who have completed or are enrolled in PHIL 2320, THEO 3345 or IPGC 6125.
+Learn more about the REACH Badge.Learn more about REACH Badge.

-Sat Sat May 2026 6:00 AM The Ethics Intensive is a required component of the 2026 REACH Badge program.
+Academic General Public Sat Sat May 2026 8:00 AM The Ethics Intensive is a required component of the 2026 REACH Badge program.
 This full‑day session reinforces core concepts in Catholic healthcare ethics and strengthens students’ ability to navigate ethical challenges in clinical environments.
 Undergraduate and graduate students who have taken PHIL 2320, THEO 3345 or IPGC 6125 are eligible to participate.
 Students who complete the REACH Badge requirements will earn a pin and certificate.
 Space is limited to 20 students for 2026.Check out the event flyer!Learn more about REACH Badge.

 Registration through SoftDocs is now open for students interested in joining the 2026 REACH Badge cohort.
 The program is open to any undergraduate or graduate student currently enrolled in or who has previously completed PHIL 2320, THEO 3345 or IPGC 6125.
 Participation is free, limited to 20 students and recommended for students anticipating December 2026 graduation since the badge is currently offered only once per year.Check out the event flyer!Learn more about REACH Badge.